NitheshD05/Nmap-Automation-Script/README.md

 ````

 ### Usage
-Running the Script \n
  Run the script with Python 3.x, providing the target IP address or hostname:

 ````bash
 python3 nmap.py 10.10.10.10